mu-arch/ComfyMods/PotteryBarn/README.md

 ### 1.2.0

+  * Added more prefabs to the Hammer PieceTable.
+  * Added `ArmorStand.SetPose()` prefix patch to eliminate NRE preventing pose changes.
-  * Extracted patch-related code to `ZNetScenePatch` class.
+  * Extracted patch-related code to new classes.
   * Extracted configuration-related code to `PluginConfig` class.

 ### 1.1.0